T-ara: Name

 T-ara's logo for Absolute First Album.
 The crown symbol here is often considered their official logo.

 The group's name, T-ara, is based on the English word for "tiara".
 The name T-ara stems from the idea that they will become the "queens of the music industry".
-This later inspired their official fandom name, Queens.
+This later inspired their official fandom name, Queen's.

 History

 2009–2010: Formation, debut and breakthrough

 The original pre-debut five T-ara members (Jiae, Jiwon, Eunjung, Hyomin and Jiyeon) trained together for nearly three years under Mnet Media.
 In April 2009, they released their pre-debut song "Good Person" for the Cinderella Man soundtrack.
 The song is a remake of SG Wannabe's soundtrack of the same name.
-It reached the top 50 positions on multiple streaming platforms as well as the top soundtrack charts.
+It climbed into the top fifty on various streaming platforms, as well as topping multiple soundtrack charts.
 Jiyeon teamed up with labelmates SeeYa and Davichi for a collaboration single titled "Women's Generation", which was released in May 2009.
-The single achieved nationwide success and became the group's first Top 3 single on the charts.
+The single achieved nationwide success and became the group's first Top three single on the charts.

 In June 2009, Mnet Media announced that Jiae and Jiwon would be leaving T-ara due to differences in music style.
-The first new member to be added to the group was Boram, the daughter of singer Jeon Young-rok and actress Lee Mi-young.
-Soyeon, a former trainee of SM Entertainment who was supposed to be a main vocalist and the leader of Girls' Generation, and Qri, a famous top Ulzzang at the time, were added to T-ara three weeks prior to debut.
+The first new member to be added was Boram, the daughter of singer Jeon Young-rok and actress Lee Mi-young, who was contacted a month before debut after the CEO of Core Contents Media watched a video clip of her dancing to BoA's "My Name".
+She had previously released two singles as a solo artist to moderate success, and was also an actress and magazine model.
+Three weeks before debut, Soyeon, a former SM Entertainment trainee originally slated to be a main vocalist and leader of Girls' Generation, and Qri, a popular Ulzzang at the time, were added to T-ara.
 In early July 2009, the group was moved from Mnet Media to its subsidiary company Core Contents Media.

 T-ara made their debut on MBC's Radio Star talk show on July 29, 2009, which was unusual for Korean artists who usually debuted on music programs instead.
-Their first performance was on Mnet's M Countdown on July 30, where they performed "Lies" and b-side track "Wanna Play?" from their debut single.
-On July 30, CCM announced that the group received 13 invitations to variety shows only a day after debut.
-All tracks from the single debuted on online streaming platforms' top 100 charts, while "Lies", peaked at number five on MelOn.
+They made their debut performance on Mnet's M Countdown on July 30, performing their debut single "Lies", along with its B-side, "Wanna Play?".
+On July 30, CCM announced that just one day after debut, the group had already received 13 invitations to appear on variety shows.
+All tracks from the single entered the top 100 charts on online streaming platforms, with "Lies", peaking at number five on MelOn.